Sebastianhju/Runeterra-5e/Items/Rare Items.md

 _You gain +1 to your armorclass while wearing this armor_

 ---

+## Silvermere Dawn

+- 2700 Gold
+- Morningstar

+**Quicksilver**: You can cast lesser restoration as a bonus action, when you do this you can remove three conditions.
+You can do this two times before you must finish a long rest.

+**Health**: You gain maximum hit points equal to half your hit dice.

+_You gain +1 to attack and damage rolls using this magical weapon_

+---

 ## Steel Sigil

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Steel Sigil.png" Align=right width=8% height=8%>